 Notes

-Additions: Add cubed cheddar cheese or other fruits and veggies, like cauliflower florets, chopped kale, shredded carrots, chopped celery or apple chunks.
+• Feel free to add cubed cheddar cheese, cauliflower florets, chopped kale, shredded carrots, chopped celery, or apple chunks.

 Nutrition